-The first step is to unscrew the P-trap if the paint is visible, but further away from the top of the drain.
+The first step is to unscrew the P-trap if the paint is visible but further away from the top of the drain.
 In some cases, you may have to remove the pipe itself before you can start scraping.

 The most common tool used for this process is known as a plumbing snake or a drain snake.
 This is a tool often used for scraping out the inside of pipes.

-If you reach the clog, start scraping away the paint until it is mostly removed.
+When you reach the clog, start scraping away the paint until it is mostly removed.

 Once the clog is gone and only a little paint remains, you can use a little paint thinner or baking soda to remove the remains of the paint.